Is your tourism strategy just gathering dust? Here’s how to turn it into real results

 3. Find the funding (and partners)

-Money matters.
-But lack of funding shouldn’t stop you completely.
+Money matters, but lack of funding shouldn’t stop you completely.

 Explore:

-Partnerships with local businesses or neighbouring councils
+Partnerships with local businesses or neighbouring Councils

-Using existing resources more effectively (e.g. events team to deliver activation)
+Using existing resources more effectively

 Look at your strategy’s priority list and match actions with feasible funding or partnerships.